kuzm/save2memrise/README.md

 4. Go to [Chrome Web Store Console](https://chrome.google.com/webstore/developer/dashboard?authuser=1) and sign in as `save2memrise@gmail.com` user
 5. Upload the archive

-The extension is published at https://chrome.google.com/webstore/detail/save-to-memrise/jedpoleopoehklpioonelookacalmcfk?authuser=1
+The extension is published to [Chrome Web Store](https://chrome.google.com/webstore/detail/save-to-memrise/jedpoleopoehklpioonelookacalmcfk).

 To publish the extension to the world, you need to re-publish with other visibility options.